brandonp2412/JavaScript/README.md

 # Relic Valuation

-This repo is all about Warframe and giving a value to each relic.
-Trying to value relics in warframe requires remembering not only the names of each relic, but also its rare drop.
+This repo is all about Warframe and automating some basic tasks related to the game.
+Trying to value relics in warframe currently needs you to:
+* Get the relic you want
+* Find out it's rare drop
+* Go to warframe.market and search its rare drop.

 This is cumbersome and thus I have automated the process of looking up the value for each relic.
 This project was undertaken using Google Sheets and this is simply a dump for the code used since I am too lazy to publish.

 ## Getting Started